isomerpages/govtech-gobusiness-main/pages/ipgrow/henry-goh--s--pte-ltd.md

 ## Henry Goh (S) Pte Ltd

-From humble origins as a one-man business in 1977, we have matured into one of the leading specialist IP agencies in the ASEAN region with headquarters in Malaysia’s vibrant and cosmopolitan capital Kuala Lumpur and a sister office in Singapore.
+From humble origins as a one-man business in 1977, we have matured into one of the leading specialist IP agencies in the ASEAN region with headquarters in Malaysia's vibrant and cosmopolitan capital Kuala Lumpur and a sister office in Singapore.
 Beyond our three core operating jurisdictions of Malaysia, Brunei Darussalam and Singapore, we work in close collaboration with an extensive network of carefully-vetted foreign associates worldwide.
 Our teams of professionals handle all aspects of intellectual property protection and management.
-Despite the firm’s impressive growth, we have held true to our roots as a family business with a strong emphasis on professional ethics, high quality work, personalized service and being a responsible corporate citizen.
+Despite the firm's impressive growth, we have held true to our roots as a family business with a strong emphasis on professional ethics, high quality work, personalized service and being a responsible corporate citizen.

 <b>Year established in Singapore:</b> 1992